Windswept-Horizons/wish_clear-redm-cache/README.md

 [Video to see the choices in action!](https://imgur.com/a/qL7LVOQ)

+NOTE: If you want to see what the BAT will do, simply right-click and select "Edit" and it will open with Notebad or your default text editor.

 _DISCLAIMER:_
 _This BAT file will only work if your RedM is installed on your C-drive in the default location._